-- The Executive Council shall consist of the officers named in Article IV, six council members at large elected from the membership, and regional liaisons appointed by the Executive Council.
+- The Executive Council shall consist of the officers named in Article IV, nine council members at large elected from the membership, and regional liaisons appointed by the Executive Council.
 The number of regional liaisons in each region depends on the number of members in that region.

 - Council members at large have no specific duties except to vote on matters brought to the Executive Council and to perform such other assignments as may from time to time be given them.

 - At the time of initial establishment of the Society, one third of the council members’ terms may be designated for one year, and one third of the council members terms may be designated for two years.
 Thereafter, the term of the council members at large is three years.
-Each year, two new council members are elected to replace the two council members whose term is due to expire.
+Each year, three new council members are elected to replace the three council members whose term is due to expire.
 In the event of the death, resignation, or incapacity of a council member in the first two years, a replacement is to be elected to fill the balance of that council member’s term of office; otherwise the position remains vacant until the next scheduled election.

 - Regional liaisons are non-voting members of the Executive Council.
 A regional liaison is responsible for promoting the Society, including its conferences and publications, in his or her region, and facilitating the communication between the Society and its members in his or her region.

 - The Annual Conference Program Chair shall be a non-voting member of the Executive Council.